grompe/Drawception-ANBT/README.md

 ## CHANGELOG

+1.53.2015.2
+- New canvas: ensure caption text box is empty after skipping
+- Dark style: fix some elements colors on game creation page to be more readable
+- On game creation page, switch to friend game type if it was selected last time

 1.52.2015.2
 - Show exact registration date on your own profile page
 - Warn when additional installed scripts conflict with ANBT new canvas